PromptishOperations/harness/SETUP.md

 Missing Node?
 Install from https://nodejs.org (LTS).
 Missing Claude Code?
 Install per https://docs.anthropic.com/claude-code.

-You also need:
+You also need ONE of these (not both):

+- **Claude Code subscription** (recommended): if you've already paid for Claude Code, run `claude /login` once on this machine.
+The harness uses your subscription — no separate API billing.
-- An Anthropic API key.
-Create one at https://console.anthropic.com → Settings → API Keys.
+- **Anthropic API key**: create one at https://console.anthropic.com → Settings → API Keys.
+Per-token billing on your Anthropic account.

+Plus:
 - A site directory.
 The folder of HTML/JS/whatever you want the agent to edit.
+Bundled `./sites/example/` works for first-run.

 ## Steps